thanasisboul11/Classification-and-Segmentation/README.md

 # Classification-and-Segmentation
-A convolutional neural network, which perfoms both classification and segmentation tasks.
+A convolutional neural network (CNN), which perfoms both classification and segmentation tasks.
+Data derived from Oxford IIIT-pet dataset.
+The CNN is not pretrained, but a custom one.